cafe-sur-cour/AREA/documentation/services/SERVICES_ARCHITECTURE.md

 Actions define triggers with input schemas, reactions define responses with output schemas.
 Both include configuration schemas and metadata.

+For better modularity, consider separating schema definitions into a dedicated file (e.g., `schemas.ts`) and actions/reactions into their own files (e.g., `actions.ts`, `reactions.ts`) within the service directory.
+This keeps configuration data and definitions separate from the main service logic.

 ### 4. Implement Reaction Execution Logic

 Each service that provides reactions must also provide an executor that